bomberstudios/coding-designer/app/views/tips.md

 ## Code Editing

 **Save On Focus Lost**.
 If your editor has an option, a preference, or a plugin to enable "save on focus lost" (i.e: unsaved documents get saved to disk whenever you switch to another app), **enable it now**.
 If it doesn't, consider switching editors seriously.
 Saving when switching to the browser will make your live easier, save you some keystrokes, and in general make the world a better place (specially if you user LiveReload).

+## Collaboration

+**Nobody needs to know you code**.
+Your client / team / boss expects PNGs instead of HTMLs?
+Use screenshots.
+Tools like [Paparazzi](http://derailer.org/paparazzi/ "Paparazzi!") or [Little Snapper](http://www.realmacsoftware.com/littlesnapper/ "Screenshot & Website Capture For Mac - LittleSnapper") let you capture a whole web page (including areas below "the fold") effortlessly.
+Even better, you can use a commandline screen grabbing tool like  [webkit2png](http://www.paulhammond.org/webkit2png/) and have your files generated automatically.